xinjiav3/NileBrownGame/README.md

-## Introduction TEST FROM MS Cloud Server
+# Introduction

 Nighthawk Pages is a project designed to support students in their Computer Science and Software Engineering education.
 It offers a wide range of resources including tech talks, code examples, and educational blogs.

 GitHub Pages can be customized by the blogger to support computer science learnings as the student works through the pathway of using Javascript, Python/Flask, Java/Spring.

-### Del Norte HS Students
+## Student Requirements

 Del Norte HS students will be required to review their personal GitHub Pages at each midterm and final.
 This review will contain a compilation of personal work performed within each significant grading period.

-In general, Students and Teachers are expected to use GitHub pages to build lessons, complete classroom hacks, and serve as a frontend in a full-stack application.
+In general, Students and Teachers are expected to use GitHub pages to build lessons, complete classroom hacks, perform work on JavaScript games, and serve as a frontend to full-stack applications.

 Exchange of information could be:

-1. sharing a file:  `wget "raw-lin.ipynb"
+1. sharing a file:  `wget "raw-link.ipynb"
-2. creating a template for the repository
+2. creating a template from this repository
 3. sharing a fork among team members
 4. etc.

+---

-### History and License
+## History

 This project is in its 3rd revision (aka 3.0).

 The project was initially based on Fastpages.
 But this project has diverged from those roots into an independent entity.
 The decision to separate from Fastpages was influenced by the deprecation of Fastpages by authors.
-It is believed the authors turned to Quatro, that change did not align with the Teacher's goals to have more of a raw development blogging site.
+It is believed by our community that the authors of fastpages turned toward Quatro.
+After that change of direction fastpages did not align with the Teacher's goals and student needs.
+The Nighthawk Pages project has more of a raw development blogging need.

+### License

 The Apache license has its roots in Fastpages.
+Thus, it carries its license forward.
+However, most of the code is likely unrecognizable from those roots.

 ### Key Features

 - **Code Examples**: Provides practical coding examples in JavaScript, including a platformer game, and frontend code for user databases using Python and Java backends.
 - **Educational Blogs**: Offers instructional content on various topics such as developer tools setup, deployment on AWS, SQL databases, machine learning, and data structures.
 It utilizes Jupyter Notebooks for interactive lessons and coding challenges.
 - **Tools and Integrations**: Features GitHub actions for blog publishing, Utterances for blog commenting, local development support via Makefile and scripts, and styling with the Minima Theme and SASS.
-It also includes a new integration with GitHub Projects for planning purposes.
+It also includes a new integration with GitHub Projects and Issues.

 ### Contributions

 - **Notable Contributions**: Highlights significant contributions to the project, including theme development, search and tagging functionality, GitHub API integration, and the incorporation of GitHub Projects into GitHub pages.
 Contributors such as Tirth Thakker, Mirza Beg, and Toby Ledder have played crucial roles in these developments.

+- **Blog Contributions**:  Often students contribute articles and blogs to this project.
+Their names are typically listed in the front matter of their contributing post.

 ---